MoshiulRabbi/student-registration-system/README.md

 For SP Course

-Git clone,Go to the project's directory and Check this [documantation] to run the project.
+Git clone,install the dependencies from requirements.txt ,Go to the project's directory and Check this [documantation] to run the project.

 * username: admin